winters5885/NSS-digital-nomad/resources/design-document.md

 ## 2. Top Questions to Resolve in Review

-1. Where is our location data coming from?
+Q. Where is our location data coming from?

+A. Data is gathered through web scraping.

-2. Will users be required to create a "profile"?
+Q. Will users be required to create a "profile"?
 Or will it be an optional feature that will unlock the ability to save results?

+A. Creating a profile will be optional.

-3. How will we "stash" non-profile users data?
+Q. How will we "stash" non-profile users data?

+A. Stored in a temporary table.
 ## 3. Use Cases

 U1.
 As a user, I want a curated list of popular travel destinations.

 U2.
 As a user, I want to be presented with travel destinations based off of my preferences.

 U3.
 As a user, I want to have a profile that stores my previous results.
-(Extension)

 U4.
 As a user, I want the ability to name my results.
-(Extension)

 ## 4. Project Scope

 ### 4.1.
 In Scope

 1. Creating and retrieving a travel itinerary/travel options.
-2. Retrieving all itineraries a user has created.
-(Extension)
+2. Retrieving all favorites a user has created.

 ### 4.2.
 Out of Scope

 1. Sharing of information between users.

 # 5. Proposed Architecture Overview
 Destination Objects.
 Category Objects.
-User Objects (Extension).
-Itinerary Objects (Extension).
-We will use an API gateway and Lambda to create these endpoints (GetDestination, GetCategory, CreateUser and GetFavorites (Extension)) We will store travel location reccommendations in a DynamoDB table.
-Itineraries will be stored in DynamoDB.
-We will provide a web interface for users to generate travel recommendations and/or view their itineraries.
+User Objects.
+Favorite Objects.
+We will use an API gateway and Lambda to create these endpoints (GetDestination, GetCategory, CreateUser and GetFavorites) We will store travel location reccommendations in a DynamoDB table.
+Favorite destinations will be stored in DynamoDB.
+We will provide a web interface for users to generate travel recommendations and/or view their favorite destinations.

 # 6. API